JoergFiedler/freebsd-jailed-sshd/README.md

 All incoming ssh connection will be redirected to this jail and if the user is allowed to login again forwarded to the hosts internal ssh server.

-To see this role in action, have a look at i[this project of mine](https://github.com/JoergFiedler/freebsd-ansible-demo).
+To see this role in action, have a look at [this project of mine](https://github.com/JoergFiedler/freebsd-ansible-demo).

 Requirements
 ------------